smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - There were 1353 cards submitted, 140 of which were incomplete.
 The minimum number of filled squares was 4.
 25 were *this close*, with 24 filled squares.
 1073 squares were left blank, leaving 32752 filled squares.
-- There were 33444 total stories, with 10189 unique stories read, by 5863 unique authors (33789 total).
+- There were 33444 total stories, with 9694 unique stories read, by 5623 unique authors (33816 total).
-7131 books and 3569 authors were used only once.
+6626 books and 3344 authors were used only once.
 - The top squares left blank were: **Published in the 1990s**, blank on 65 cards; **Bards** and **Five SFF Short Stories** and **Dark Academia**, blank on 63 cards each; **Space Opera**, blank on 61 cards.
 On the other hand, **First in a Series** was only left blank 11 times.
 - The three squares most often substituted were: **Book Club or Readalong Book** and **Bards**, substituted on 64 cards each; **Dark Academia**, substituted on 42 cards; **Self-Published or Indie Publisher**, substituted on 40 cards.
-**Alliterative Title**, **Survival**, and **Multi-POV** were never substituted.
+**Alliterative Title**, **Multi-POV**, and **Survival** were never substituted.
 This means that Bards was the least favorite overall, skipped or substituted a total of 127 times, and First in a Series was the favorite, skipped or substituted only 14 times.
-- There were an average of 5.3 unique books per card.
+- There were an average of 4.9 unique books per card.
 - 263 cards claimed an all-hard-mode card, while 45 cards were short by one square.
 44 cards claimed no hard-mode squares at all.
 The average number of hard-mode squares per card was 14.6.
 There were a total of 19714 hard-mode squares claimed.